Hackers News Hackers News

 How the Fail-Open Bug Worked in Practice

-Users who installed new or updated extensions from the Open VSX marketplace during the vulnerable window, which existed before the February 11, 2026 patch, should review those extensions carefully.
+• For Users: If you installed new or updated extensions from the Open VSX marketplace before February 11, 2026, it is strongly recommended to review those extensions carefully for any suspicious behavior or unexpected permissions.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.